leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-intraoperative-cornearefractive_145
 - What are the types of lens implants?
+- Do I need glasses after cataract surgery
+- What is multifocal lens
+- Tell me about multifocal lens
+- What is multifocal
+- does it mean after cataract surgery i don't need to wear glasses anymore?
+- what is IOL
 - What implants can I choose from for surgery for Cataract?
 - Do patients get to choose their implants for Cataract surgery?
 - What kind of implants can I use when I get surgery for Cataracts?